paulodiovani/slides-flatenning-js-modules/content.md

 ----
 <!-- .slide: id="refactor" class="bigtext" -->

-Refactoring code
+Code Refactoring

-for better readability
+for better Readability

-and better maintainability
+and better Maintainability

 Note:
 In other words,